-Rendering homes need a State of Alaska, Foster Home license under AS 47.32 and regulations at 7 AAC 67 Foster Home Licensing Standards.
+Rendering homes need a State of Alaska, Foster Home license under AS 47.32 and regulations at 7 AAC 50, Community care licensing.

 SDS Certified Residential Habilitation provider under 7 AAC 130.220, Provider certification and 7 AAC 130.265, Residential habilitation services and the relevant Conditions of Participation adopted by reference in 7 AAC 160.900.